We’re using cookies to give you the best experience possible of Essity.com. Read more about the cookies we use and how to change your settings:

 What if we managed to fight the taboo, and started integrating menstrual hygiene management as a perspective in urban planning?
 Not only would it give Asha an equal opportunity to realize her basic human rights and participate in school; it would also create a global path to women´s empowerment and enable us to realize our full potential together.

 To us, these societal implications are what hygiene and health is all about.
 In the report you can read about how teaching children to wash their hands improves the quality of education, how accessible toilets are key to enabling women’s workforce participation and how hand hygiene systems and visual cues in medical institutions mitigate antimicrobial resistance.

 These are all examples of how investing in hygiene and health drives social progress.
 Often, the resources required are much less than we might think.
 And even when the needed investments are significant, the rewards for the individual and the society are always greater.

 Today we have a good understanding of what it takes in terms of hygiene and health to create a society where everyone has equal opportunities to realize their human rights.

-I truly hope you find the report as interesting and important as I do.
+We truly hope you find the report as interesting and important as we do.
 To put these insights into action, we all need to collaborate.